The Graduate Research School (GRS) offers a series of workshops to strengthen supervisors’ knowledge, skills, and tools in best supervisory practices.

 The first step on the journey to HDR student success is a thoughtful and effective recruitment process.

-This online seminar is designed for supervisors at all levels of experience who want to strategically explore the issue of recruitment effectiveness.
+This online seminar was designed for supervisors at all levels of experience who want to strategically explore the issue of recruitment effectiveness.

-Hosted by A/Prof John Rees of the Graduate Research School, the session will be framed by a conversation with Prof Shoudong Huang, UTS Vice Chancellor's Supervisor of the Year (2023).
+Hosted by A/Prof John Rees of the Graduate Research School, the session was framed by a conversation with Prof Shoudong Huang, UTS Vice Chancellor's Supervisor of the Year (2023).

 The 1-hour interactive seminar will enable HDR supervisors to: